 Among those nine projects, Southeastern students said they:

 - Befriended and mentored more than two dozen boys and girls who live in a nearby residential program that serves abused, abandoned and troubled children.

 - Donated 5,000 pounds of food to a local food pantry.

 - Helped a homeless-shelter resident seek a job by helping her create a resume, coaching her on interview skills, and driving her to interviews.

 - Worked with economically-struggling small businesses along a major thoroughfare that had been closed, thereby forcing potential customers to a bypass; Southeastern SIFE students helped the businesses set up online marketing such as Facebook, Twitter, and web sites to market their products and services on the information highway.

 Professor Welch said Southeastern’s SIFE team raises money to support their activities and travel by participating in sponsored events such as a 5K run, and seeks donations from businesses and individuals.
 Donations may be sent to Southeastern University, Development Office, 1000 Longfellow Blvd., Lakeland, Fla.
 33801; checks should be payable to the university and have “SIFE” specified in the memo field.

-Southeastern University has 44 academic programs that lead to bachelor’s degrees and eight to master’s degrees.
-For more information, call (863) 667-5000 or visit the website at www.seuniversity.edu.
+Southeastern University has more than 2,800 students.
+It is a private, liberal arts school accredited to offer 44 programs leading to bachelor’s degrees and nine programs leading to master’s degrees.
+For more information, call (863) 667-5000, email SEUcentral@seu.edu, or go online to www.seu.edu.